phaserjs/phaser-ce/README.md

 ### Browserify / CommonJS

-Phaser was never written to be modular.
+Phaser CE (and Phaser 2, before it) were not written to be modular.
 Everything exists under one single global namespace, and you cannot `require` selected parts of it into your builds.
 It expects 3 global vars to exist in order to work properly: `Phaser`, `PIXI` and `p2`.
 The following is one way of doing this:

 ```javascript
 window.PIXI   = require('phaser-ce/build/custom/pixi');